-In past times, the term “adventure” may have brought images of Indiana Jones-style travel to mind, exploring and discovering relatively unchartered territory full of picturesque views and notable pursuits.
-But with a rising number of tourists flocking to such places to take part in the selfie-revolution, it’s become harder to find destinations that maintain the thrill and provide the true adventure that “adventure travel” was meant to provide.
+In past times, the term “adventure” may have brought images of Indiana Jones-style travel to mind.
+Exploring and discovering relatively unchartered territory full of picturesque views and notable pursuits.
+But with a rising number of tourists flocking to Central and South America to take part in the selfie-revolution, it’s become harder to find destinations that maintain the thrill and provide the true adventure that “adventure travel” was meant to provide.

 The reality can be disheartening, but if you’re willing to go slightly “off the grid,” there are still plenty of under-the-radar experiences waiting to be found.
 Whether your ultimate vacation includes navigating cliff-side dirt roads by bike or hiking through lush, untouched terrain, discovering the origin of your go-to comfort food or maneuvering waters unexplored by most tourists, Central and South America offer a variety of “Insta-worthy” adventures without the “Insta-fame.”

 Salta, known as the birthplace of Argentinian empanadas, is often overlooked by the fame of Buenos Aires, Patagonia and Argentina’s wine region.
 Although not exactly “off the grid,” Salta is lesser-known among most tourists and offers a wide array of indigenous experiences.
 However, the true Argentina pilgrimage for any food connoisseur is discovering the flavors of empanadas salteñas which are baked in a clay oven and served with a spicy tomato and pepper dipping sauce.
 Choose from carne, chicken, or cheese and onion (or try one of each).